joshbegley/nyt-latest/previous.md

 `Owner Mat Ishbia made it clear that Phoenix planned to build around Booker, a four-time All-Star who remains in his prime.`\
 https://nytimes.com/athletic/6484706/2025/07/09/suns-devin-booker-max-extension/

-**Yankeesâ Brian Cashman sheds (some) light on trade deadline plans**\
+**Yankees’ Brian Cashman sheds (some) light on trade deadline plans**\
-`"Weâre going to town,â Cashman said. âWeâre going to do everything we possibly can to improve ourselves and try to match up."`\
+`"We’re going to town,” Cashman said.
+“We’re going to do everything we possibly can to improve ourselves and try to match up."`\
 https://nytimes.com/athletic/6484646/2025/07/09/yankees-brian-cashman-trade-deadline-plans/

 **Rob Manfred is pushing for salary cap, and players are skeptical, union official says**\